Here to Help

 Marietta College recognizes that alcohol and other drug abuse are national problems, and the College actively pursues a program of education on those issues.
 Marietta College believes that alcohol abuse and misuse conflict with the goals and purposes of a liberal arts education, and therefore supports a policy of responsible alcohol use.
 Illegal use of drugs is incompatible with the basic purposes of an institution of higher learning.
 Those who indulge in such activity or encourage others to do so are jeopardizing both the mission of Marietta College and their own right to participate in it.

 The legal drinking age in Ohio is 21.
 The possession or use of any alcoholic beverages in violation of the statutes of the State of Ohio on Marietta College property is forbidden.
 The violator is subject to disciplinary action by the College as well as the State.
 The College will not interfere with strict enforcement of the laws regarding drugs and their abuse or with the imposition of penalties upon those who may break the law.
 In addition, the College reserves the right to act upon cases of drug abuse through its own judicial procedures.
-It is the responsibility of assistant directors, community advisors, sorority supervisors, MCPD personnel, and the staff of the Dean of Students Office to enforce the College policies.
+It is the responsibility of assistant directors, resident assistants, sorority supervisors, MCPD personnel, and the staff of the Dean of Students Office to enforce the College policies.

 Marietta College has developed a comprehensive program of assault prevention education.
-The program includes both curricular and co-curricular dimensions, and includes components for faculty and staff as well as students.
+The program includes both curricular and co-curricular dimensions and includes components for faculty and staff as well as students.
 Each fall semester, all first-year students at Marietta College must attend a two-hour session on date rape.
 Attendance at the program is a requirement of the College Experience Seminar class, which is part of the Colleges General Education Plan.
 In addition, the College sponsors an annual Sexual Assault Awareness Week during the fall semester of each year.
 Past Sexual Assault Awareness Weeks have included programs on such topics as acquaintance assault, self-defense, abusive relationships, and communication skills.
 This week of intensive programming supplements the on-going efforts sponsored jointly by the Offices of Student Life and MCPD.
-Programs for faculty and staff include annual training programs for community advisors and assistant directors, regular campus-wide forums on topics related to sexual violence, and frequent educational programs related to the Colleges policy on sexual harassment and other forms of assault.
+Programs for faculty and staff include annual training programs for resident assistants and assistant directors, regular campus-wide forums on topics related to sexual violence, and frequent educational programs related to the College's policy on sexual harassment and other forms of assault.
 MCPD and the Office of Student Life actively participate within these organizations to provide alternatives.

 Crime Statistics and Crime Rates

 In accordance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, Marietta College provides information relating to crime statistics and security measures to prospective and current students and employees.
-The College's Campus Police submits an anual Crime Report to the U.S. Department of Education, available here.
+The College's Campus Police submits an annual Crime Report to the U.S. Department of Education, available here.